Eseperio/verifactu-php/.junie/guidelines.md

 ```

 > IMPORTANT: Test must pass, and if thew do not, and there is no clear solution, a call to markTestSkipped, but a
 > detailed explanation must be registered in code as a comment or the message of markTestSkipped.
+Cannot degrade
+> security.

 ### Adding New Tests